 subsided enough, or my pain medications are working well, I can manage

-So these short YouTube clips can be used as inspirational migraine videos that I have come across might be useful in those times for you too.
-Between migraines or maybe just when you are feeling a little let down or depressed from all the pain and the hopelessness of it all.
+These short YouTube clips can be used as inspirational migraine videos between migraines or maybe just when you are feeling a little let down or depressed from all the pain and hopelessness of it all.

 This migraine video published recently is, by far, the best I have seen to date.
 It explains the current understanding of migraine pathophysiology and includes explanations of new theories around the impact of our hormones and the evolution of migraine into a chronic disease.

 And this one called A Day in the Life of a Neurologist and Migraine Sufferer takes you through a typical day with the factors that can contribute to a migraine for most of us.

 The first step to managing migraines is education.
 This migraine video will help you understand your headaches.